tox-dev/pipdeptree/README.rst

 `New in ver.
 0.5.0`

 Yes, there's a ``--reverse`` (or simply ``-r``) flag for this.
-To find out what all packages require particular package(s), it can be combined with ``--packages`` flag as follows:
+To find out which packages depend on a particular package(s), it can be combined with ``--packages`` option as follows:

 .. code-block:: bash